stephaneckstein/minmaxot/README.md

 ```
 The results will be saved in mot/output.
 We provide partially the results (1 out of 10 runs due to space constraints) which lead to the values reported in the paper.

+For the optimization problems in Appendix E, code is provided in the folder w2_gaussian.
+The base and combined case are handled in w2_gaussian/combined.py and the divergence regularized case in w2_gaussian/divergence_reg10.py.

 ## Evaluation